Through The Fibro Fog

 • Carrot - don't worry the balls don't taste of vegetables as carrots have a natural sweetness!

-• Pumpkin and chia seeds - for crunch and flavour (and healthy too!).
-You want whole seeds rather than milled.
+• Pumpkin and chia seeds - for crunch and flavour, you want whole seeds rather than milled.

 • Desiccated coconut - optional, to roll the balls in.
 You need the more fine coconut rather than larger coconut flakes.